JohannesBuchner/LSST-PLAsTiCC-classification-solution/README.rst

 * Issue with my logloss scoring function -- but the random forest is trained independent of the scoring function
 * Issue with novelty detection (class_99).
 Definitely worth improving, submitting various approaches did not move the needle though.
 Looking at the detected cases, I did not find any obvious candidates for novel classes.
 * Issue with exgal/gal misclassifications.
 Maybe some galactic sources are in fact extragalactic?
 * Issue with redshifts.
-I applied some redshift resampling techniques, but it had no impact.
+I applied some redshift resampling techniques (see resample_training.py), but it had no good impact.
 * Issues with classifier accuracy.
 Most confusion remaining is

   * "x->y" means x is mistaken for y